nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Current Implementation

 Editing an event is a feature that uses the command `editevent EVENT_INDEX [ev/EVENT_NAME] [from/DATETIME] [to/DATETIME]`.
-The following activity diagram shows how the edit event operation works when given valid and invalid parameters.
+The following activity diagram shows how the edit event operation works when given valid parameters or invalid parameters.

 ![EditEventActivityDiagram](images/EditEventActivityDiagram.png)